lkloh/lkloh.github.io/_posts/2017-07-03-toeplitz-matrix.markdown

 so its `O(nm / b)` time to merge.
 So you could check this in `O(nm / b)` time and get time savings depending on what `b` is.

-The interviewer was satisfied with this description, and passed me to the next round.
-He did say that at the company, engineers typically use inhouse libraries that can do lots of such optimization automatically, so such a solution was only theoretical and an engineer would be unlikely to need to come up with such an optimization during their regular work.